|

 Shepherds shout.
 Staring gypsy children.

-Coffee house.
+house.
 Fire warm.
 Wary.
 Drawn in.

 An airport.